 The best way to imagine airflow is to think of a stream of air beginning from the intake fans and ending at the exhaust.
 As such, we want this flow of air to cross over as much of the PC as possible.
 When implementing intake fans (or purchasing a case with them pre-installed), they go on the front of the PC where there’s less outside obstruction.
 This means we put the exhaust fans on the back or top of the PC, so the airflow travels through the PC, picks up heat, and carries it out of the system.

 So now we know how these fans are used to create an airflow within a system.
-However, if you look for PC fans to put onto your computer case, you’ll see a lot of semi-confusing statistics being mentioned.
-So, what do they mean?
+However, if you look for PC fans to put onto your computer case, you’ll see many semi-confusing statistics being mentioned.
+What do they mean?

 Intake or Exhaust?